FlyHighFreddy/reading-notes/README.md

 ## This is my Reading Notes Repository
 _Why are there no notes yet?
 Because the notes are all lies anyways.
 Even if you see them, they are just illusory_

+First, an index for all the seperate pages for my Class Notes:
 ### [Reading Notes for Class 2](class2.md)